-Tips for Helping UCI International StudentsSucceed in UCI Courses

-The following tips are for UCI faculty who teach international students.
-The 2016 Academic English Program leadership team (Rica Kaufel, Kathie Levin, Robin Scarcella, Brenna Shepherd, Christie Sosa, Paul Spencer) initially wrote the tips with the input of international students, UCI administrators, and faculty and students.
-They are updated yearly with campus input.

-We hope that you can adapt the suggestions below to meet your instructional needs, recognizing that not all international students and instructional situations are the same.
+Tips for Helping UCI International Students Succeed in UCI Courses The following tips are for UCI faculty who teach international students.
+The 2016 Academic English Program leadership team (Rica Kaufel, Kathie Levin, Robin Scarcella, Brenna Shepherd, Christie Sosa, Paul Spencer) wrote the tips with the input of international students, UCI administrators, and faculty and students.
+We hope you adapt the suggestions below to meet your instructional needs, recognizing that not all international students are the same.
 International students have diverse challenges and opportunities, depending, e.g., on their English proficiency level and their length of residence in the United States.
-Clearly some international students are more familiar with U.S. academic culture than others.

-1. Tips for Navigating Cultural Expectations
+Clearly some international students are less familiar with U.S. academic culture than others.
+Tips for Navigating Cultural Expectations Cultural differences can lead to student behaviors that may at times be hard for their professors to understand or even off-putting.
+In most cases, this is not the students' intention.
+The students are probably doing their best to navigate life in the United States.
+Understanding students: